MichielDerhaeg/build-linux/README.md

 $ sv down /etc/init.d/syslogd # restart
 $ sv up /etc/init.d/syslogd
 ```
-This will put everything the kernel has to say in a seperate log file
+This will put everything the kernel has to say in a separate log file
 ``/var/log/kernel.log``.
 But ``syslogd`` doesn't read the kernel logs like
 ``rsyslog`` does.
 We need a different service for that.
 ```bash